HL7/davinci-crd/input/pagecontent/hooks.md

 Potentially relevant CRD advice related to this hook might include:

-* Requirements related to the intended location and/or participants (e.g., warnings about out-of-network)
+* Requirements related to the intended location and/or participants (e.g. warnings about out-of-network)

-* Requirements related to the service being booked (e.g., Is prior authorization needed?
+* Requirements related to the service being booked (e.g. Is prior authorization needed?
 Is the service covered?
 Is the indication appropriate?
 Is special documentation required?)

-* Requirements related to the timing of the service (e.g., Is the coverage still expected to be in effect? is the service too soon since the last service of that type?)
+* Requirements related to the timing of the service (e.g. is the coverage still expected to be in effect? is the service too soon since the last service of that type?)

 * Reminders about additional services that are recommended to be scheduled or booked for the same patient - either as part of the scheduled encounter or as part of additional appointments that could be created at the same time.